elinck/scarab_migration/scripts/scarab_analysis_notebook.md

 In all cases, the slope of our regression is negative, which results in an estimate of Wright’s NS which is more or less infinite, and consistent with panmixia (at least as inferred from our restricted sampling.)
 Not terrible surprising, but good to know.
+Let’s plot these as well:

 A natural follow up question is trying to understand how genetic diversity changes across elevation in our species, as this can tell us